-I am a writer who has personal experience with long-distance relationships.
-I am currently in a 2-year relationship with someone abroad.
+I am a writer who has personal experience with romance.
+I am currently in a 2-year long-distance relationship with someone abroad.

 I believe that romantic relationships are comparable to riding a bike.

 Learning how to ride a bike takes time and patience.
 You will trip and fall off your bike.
 You will get hurt.
 Maybe your bike isn't for you, and you deserve something better.
 But in the end, the right person will always find the right bike.
 And similarly, the right person will always find the right partner.

 Technology Has Changed Dating

 Thanks to modern technology, finding the right partner has gotten easier.
 The internet has allowed people to find other like-minded individuals with whom they can share their happily ever-after with.

 I was never lucky when it comes to romance.
 I admit that I was never the best at socializing at school.
 Boys (and to some extent, girls) saw me as a girl-friend.
 But they never saw me as a girlfriend.